feshie/docs/README.md

 # Docs
-Overview of how to build firmware for the Mountainsensing nodes
+Overview of how to build firmware for the Mountainsensing nodes.
+See mountainsensing.org

 ## To start from scratch: